 Configuration management involves the identification and management of security features for hardware, software, and firmware components of an information system at a given point while controlling changes to that configuration as part of the systems' life cycle.
 A disciplined process is required so configurations align with security standards and to ensure no unauthorized changes are implemented to configuration settings.
-We noted instances where configurations were not monitored or aligned with best practices or SSA's standards.
-In addition, we noted SSA needed to improve its controls over (1) establishing comprehensive security configuration baselines; (2) reviewing security configurations periodically; (3) hardening security guides; (4) adhering to these baselines and guides through periodic monitoring; and (5) assessing, remediating, and/or approving deviations (if applicable).
+We noted SSA needed to improve its controls over (1) hardening security configuration baselines (that is, providing prescriptive guidance on deploying and operating IT in a secure manner); (2) determining adherence to these baselines and guides through periodic monitoring; and (3) assessing, remediating, and/or justifying, assessing risk and approving deviations (if applicable).
+SSA also needs to improve controls for retaining evidence of testing, review, and approval of system software changes in its mainframe environment.